Quantum Simulation with Long-Range-Interacting Dysprosium and Erbium: from Microscopy to Rydberg Tweezers

 Conclusion

-Our project is very ambitious, but if successful, it clearly has the potential to break new ground in dipolar quantum physics with ultracold atoms.
+Our project is very ambitious, but if successful, it has clearly the potential to break new ground in dipolar quantum physics with ultracold atoms.

 Financiële details & Tijdlijn